Relations between China and Korea

 Sui campaign

 In the following Tang dynasty there was Korean resistance until 668 when Pyongyang was occupied by Tang forces.
 China backed the Silla kingdom against Parkche and Goguoryo kingdoms and in 688 there was a brief Korean unification in the Chinese style.
-The culture and institutions mirrored that of China for a long time thereafter.
-For example, by the ninth century tea drinking had become common in Korea.
+The culture and institutions mirrored that of China for a long time thereafter; for example, by the ninth century tea drinking had become common in Korea.
 Buddhism became the main religion.
 After the Tang fell the Northern Song Liao kingdom controlled Korea and maintained extensive trade links with China as well as Japan.

 Mongol control